CSB-KUL/yMap/README.md

             http://www.biw.kuleuven.be/CSB/

-This work in supported by KU Leuven research fund.
+This work is supported by KU Leuven research fund.